 Due to financial problems, the DR extended only one station further east, which is Mansion House - the new eastern

 terminus of the DR.

 From 1 August 1872, the "Middle Circle" service also began operations through Sloane Square running from Moorgate along the MR's tracks on the north side of the Inner Circle to Paddington then over the Hammersmith & City Railway (H&CR) track to Latimer Road then, via a now demolished link, to the West London Line to Addison Road and the DR to Mansion House.
 The service was operated jointly by the H&CR and the DR.

 On 30 June 1900, the Middle Circle service was withdrawn between Earl's Court and Mansion House.
 On 31 December 1908 the Outer Circle service was also withdrawn.

 In the late 1930s, the station building was rebuilt in the modern style and escalators were installed between the ticket hall and the platforms.
 The new station building did not last long as it was mostly destroyed during World War II.
 A German bomb that fell in November 1940 killed 37 and injured 79 passengers on a trainin the station and destroyed the ticket hall, escalators and the glazed roof over the tracks.

 In 1949, the Metropolitan line operated Inner Circle route was given its own identity on the tube map as the Circle line.By 1951 the station had been rebuilt again in a similar style to the 1930s building.
 The arched glass roof was not replaced and the current station does not have the light open atmosphere of the original.
 The office building above the station entrance is a later addition.

-All the information is located outside the station and no actual need to enter.
+All the information is located outside the station on the wall left of the enterance and no actual need to enter for this cache.